BR19-gh/online-store-billing-system/README.md

 ##### PUT'/product/&lt;int:idIn&gt;'

-- This route will update a product in the database using the following header:
+- This route will update a product in the database using the following `encodeURIComponent()`'ed header:

 ```json